Parathyroid gland removal

 Your health care provider may recommend this surgery if one or more of your parathyroid glands is producing too much parathyroid hormone.
 This condition is called hyperparathyroidism.
 It is often caused by a small non-cancerous (benign) tumor called an adenoma.

 Your surgeon will consider many factors when deciding whether to do surgery and what type of surgery would be best for you.
 Some of these factors are:

 - Calcium levels in your urine and blood

 - Whether you have symptoms

 Risks of anesthesia and surgery in general are:

 - Reactions to medicines or breathing problems

 - Injury to the thyroid gland or the need to remove part of the thyroid gland.

-- Hypoparathyroidism.
+- Hypoparathyroidism (parathyroid glands not producing enough parathyroid hormone).
 This can lead to low calcium levels that are dangerous to your health.